Élysée Palace

-The palace has been the home of personalities such as Madame de Pompadour (1721–1764), Nicolas Beaujon (1718–1786), Bathilde d'Orléans (1750–1822), Joachim Murat (1767–1815) and Charles Ferdinand, Duke of Berry (1778–1820).
-On 12 December 1848 under the Second Republic the French Parliament passed a law declaring the building the official residence of the President of France.
-The Élysée Palace, which contains the presidential office and residency, is also the meeting place of the Council of Ministers, the weekly meeting of the Government of France presided over by the President of the Republic.
+The Élysée Palace has been the home of personalities such as Madame de Pompadour (1721–1764), Nicolas Beaujon (1718–1786), Bathilde d'Orléans (1750–1822), Joachim Murat (1767–1815), and Charles Ferdinand, Duke of Berry (1778–1820).
+On 12 December 1848, under the Second Republic, the French Parliament passed a law declaring the building the official residence of the French president.
+The Élysée Palace, which contains the presidential office and residency, is also the meeting place of the Council of Ministers, the weekly meeting of the Government of France that is presided over by the president of the Republic.
+Across the street is the Hôtel de Marigny, which has served as a state guest house where the French government has hosted visiting dignitaries.